Doubly Robust Proximal Synthetic Controls: Introduction

-Both our DR method and the method in \cite{Ben-Michael2021augsynth} take the form of augmented weighted moment equations, but their known robustness properties are different.
-In \cite{Ben-Michael2021augsynth}, the treated unit's counterfactual outcome had it not been treated in the post-treatment period can be imputed with two approaches.
-One is via a weighted average of control units' outcomes, which is identical to classical SC methods \citep{Abadie2010}; the other is a prediction model that can be obtained using the treated unit's outcomes in the pre-treatment period.
-By combining these two approaches, \cite{Ben-Michael2021augsynth} developed a SC method with improved performance compared to classical SC methods alone. \citet{Arkhangelsky2021} also proposed a method that combines two imputation approaches with the same ideas.
-Nevertheless, neither \cite{Ben-Michael2021augsynth} nor \citet{Arkhangelsky2021} formally established double robustness of their proposed methods.
-In contrast, we formally prove the double robustness of our method inherited by its close connection to the influence function of the ATT in i.i.d settings.
+Both our doubly robust method and the method in \cite{Ben-Michael2021augsynth} take the form of augmented weighted moment equations, but the known robustness properties of these methods differ.
+In \cite{Ben-Michael2021augsynth}, the treated unit's counterfactual outcome had it not been treated after treatment can be imputed with two approaches.
+One is a weighted average of control units' outcomes, identical to classical SC methods \citep{Abadie2010}; the other is a prediction model obtained using the treated unit's outcomes before treatment.
+By combining these two approaches, \cite{Ben-Michael2021augsynth} developed a SC method with improved performance. \citet{Arkhangelsky2021} proposed a method combining two imputation approaches based on similar ideas.
+Nevertheless, to date, neither method has formally been shown to be doubly robust.
+In contrast, we formally establish double robustness, inherited from the influence function of the ATT in i.i.d cases.